Bryan Hambley (D)

 Robert Sprague has aligned himself with election-denial rhetoric and policies that restrict voting access.
 His endorsement of GOP gubernatorial hopeful Vivek Ramaswamy, known for promoting conspiracy theories and advocating for the elimination of the state income tax, signals Sprague’s support for a far-right agenda.

-Sprague emphasizes “election integrity,” a term often used by GOP to justify measures that critics argue suppress voter turnout.
+Sprague emphasizes “election integrity,” a term repeatedly used by the GOP to justify measures that critics argue suppress voter turnout.
 This focus mirrors the approach of current Secretary of State Frank LaRose, who has implemented restrictions on ballot drop boxes and pursued investigations into rare instances of noncitizen voting.

 In a recent GOP luncheon, Sprague highlighted his commitment to election security, aligning himself with policies that have been criticized for disenfranchising voters, particularly in marginalized communities.